 As you experiment, sometimes less is more.
 Start off using a modest amount of smoke until you sort out the level of smoke you and your guests find pleasing.
 Most folks don’t want their cocktail to taste like it was served in an ashtray.

 Here, the best cocktail smokers.

 Best Overall: Breville Smoking Gun Pro

-Highly versatile, the Breville Smoking Gun Pro may be designed for those with elevated culinary skill sets, but it’s also great for those who want to embark on some playful experimentation.
+Highly versatile, Breville's the Smoking Gun Pro may be designed for those with elevated culinary skill sets, but it’s also great for those who want to embark on some playful experimentation.
 Powered by four AA batteries, the massive burn chamber makes it easy to load and gives the user enough material to smoke several cocktails in one go.
-The flexible silicone hose makes it easy to point the smoke where you want it and variable speeds allow the home bartender to add a gentle whiff up or increase the smoke level to a more intense setting.
+The flexible silicone hose makes it easy to point the smoke where you want it, and variable speeds allow the home bartender to add a gentle whiff up or increase the smoke level to a more intense setting.
 Both the stainless steel barrel and the burn chamber are dishwasher safe and pop out for easy cleanup.

 Best Showpiece: Crafthouse by Fortessa Cocktail Smoking Box

 Sure, the smoker tech is cool, boasting ample power and capacity to impart a ton of smokey flavor.
 But this collaboration between renowned bartender Charles Joly’s brand Crafthouse Cocktails and tableware maker Fortessa is simply a stellar way to present drinks—either for your enjoyment or to add some serious drama when serving a cocktail to a guest.
 The glass box is hemmed in with stainless steel, creating a showpiece that will elevate the look of any home bar.

 Best Low-Tech: Smoke Boards Smoked Cocktail Kit